AdobeDocs/experience-manager-desktop-app.en/help/using.md

 >[!NOTE]
 >
->The app displays the assets by matching the search criteria across multiple metadata fields and not just the asset’s title or the file name.
+>The app displays the assets by matching the search criteria across multiple metadata fields and not just the asset’s title or the filename.

 ## Download assets {#download-assets}

-You can download the assets on your local filesystem.
-The app fetches the assets from AEM server and saves the same copy on your local filesystem.
+You can download the assets on your local file system.
+The app fetches the assets from AEM server and saves the same copy on your local file system.

 Click ![More options icon](assets/do-not-localize/more2_da2.png) for options and click ![Download icon](assets/do-not-localize/download_cloud_da2.png) to download.